Pool Rules 2023

 - Swimming is not permitted in the diving well except to leave from diving or sliding directly to the ladders or 5 ft.
 Depth zone.

 - Excessive bouncing on diving boards is prohibited- only one bounce is permitted.

 - No retrieving of objects from the bottom of the diving area.

 - Divers are not to congregate on the diving board.
 Only one diver at a time is allowed on the diving stand.
-Six-foot social distancing must be maintained when waiting to use the diving boards.
+Six-foot social distancing should be maintained when waiting to use the diving boards.